The Top 10 Tips for the Home Studio

 This is a guest post written by Barry Gardner of SafeandSound Online Mastering.
-If you are interested in guest posting, check out the guidelines in the author box below.

 1. Postpone non-essential equipment purchases and invest some money into acoustic treatment.